 To offer as much flexibility as possible the extraction process is not build into the main class but outsourced into individual strategy classes.
 Strategy instances have to be passed to the main class via the

 The different strategies will allow you to control the detail level of the extracted data (currently only text).
 The result of the default strategy is only plain text while other strategy results include details about positions of their individual result type.

-Currently there are 4 strategies available:
+Currently there are 5 strategies available:

-The Segment is a kind of container or collection for individual results and implements beside several PHP interfaces (Itarator, ArrayAccess and Countable) also the
+The Collection is a kind of container for individual results and implements beside several PHP interfaces (Itarator, ArrayAccess and Countable) also the

 This method will only return values of non-rotated items.